tryolabs/norfair/docs/README.md

 - `frame`: The OpenCV frame to draw on.
 - `detections`: List of [`Detection`](#detection)s to be drawn.
 - `line_color (optional)`: [`Color`](#color) of the boxes representing the detections.
-- `line_width (optional)`: Width of the lines consituting the sides of the boxes representing the detections.
+- `line_width (optional)`: Width of the lines constituting the sides of the boxes representing the detections.
 - `random_color (optional)`: If `True` each detection will be colored with a random color.
 - `color_by_label (optional)`: If `True` detections will be colored by label.
 - `draw_labels (optional)`: If `True` the detection's label will be drawn along with the detected boxes.